-With people at the centre of its core values, the company looks to ensure that the business and its responsibilities to the Modern Slavery Act 2015 are transparent within the organisation and with the suppliers of goods and services to our organisation.
+With people at the centre of its core values, Sydenhams looks to ensure that the business and its responsibilities to the Modern Slavery Act 2015 are transparent within the organisation and with the suppliers of goods and services to our organisation.

-We ensure that our policies respect human rights and recognise the rights of employees to have a dignified workplace, to recognise forced labour and apply due diligence to asses risk, identify, report and address any Issues.
+Sydenhams ensure that our policies respect human rights and recognise the rights of employees to have a dignified workplace, to recognise forced labour and apply due diligence to asses risk, identify, report and address any Issues.

-As ongoing improvement, the company will continue to identify ways to improve employee and supplier awareness and commitment to respecting human rights and the prevention of modern slavery and human trafficking.
-We will also commit to keeping abreast of information, future legislation and best practise on the risks of slavery and human trafficking, ensuring practises within the business continue to meet the required standards as set out by this legislation and the company’s commitment.
+As ongoing improvement, Sydenhams will continue to identify ways to enhance employee and supplier awareness and commitment to respecting human rights and the prevention of modern slavery and human trafficking.
+We will also commit to keeping abreast of information, future legislation and best practise on the risks of slavery and human trafficking, ensuring practises within the business continue to meet the required standards as set out by this legislation and the Company’s commitment.

-We will proactively manage our contracts and relationships with suppliers to ensure that it does not receive products/services that use slavery, human trafficking or other oppressive labour conditions in the supply to our Company.
+We will proactively manage our contracts and relationships with suppliers to ensure that Sydenhams does not receive products/services that use slavery, human trafficking or other oppressive labour conditions in the supply to our Company.
 Sydenhams alongside with our suppliers will review, manage and work to reduce any risks on an ongoing basis.